 If you’ve just upped your wheel game and want to know how to clean your new black rims and keep them that way, you’ve come to the right place.
 Black rims can attract more attention, but equally more dirt than chrome rims and they can be more delicate to work with.
 In this article, we will discuss how to clean black rims without any damage to your rims, your vehicle or your tires.
 We will discuss how to prepare your vehicle, how often you should clean, what types of products to buy and more, but first…

 - Cleaning Black Rims: Steel or Alloy, Gloss or Matte?

-- Recommended Equipment for Cleaning Black Rims
+- Recommended Solutions for Cleaning Black Rims

 - Cleaning your Black Rims